-This is a robust formal competition which complies fully with the requirements of UCR16 and follows one of the four defined procedures: Open; Restricted; Competitive Dialogue; Negotiated.
-The tender will typically contain a scope, specification, programme and proposed terms and conditions and must include the detailed methodology for tender evaluation, including weightings and scoring criteria.
+This is a robust formal competition which complies fully with the requirements of UCR16 and follows one of the five defined procedures: Open, Restricted, Competitive Dialogue, Negotiated or Innovation Partnership.
+GTR's standard RFP / tender template must be requested from the procurement team at the commencement of each new procurement, to ensure that the most up to date version is used.
+This should be tailored for each procurement and will typically contain an appended scope, specification, key performance indicators (KPIs), a service level agreement (SLA), programme details, and proposed terms and conditions.
+The tender must also include a clearly defined and published methodology for tender evaluation, including weightings and scoring criteria.
+The evaluation weighting will be set by the Head of Procurement and approved by the Chief Financial Officer.